 You are invited to participate in an online survey investigating the drinking of ayahuasca in different contexts around the world, including associated practices and beliefs, individual motivations, and reported effects on health and wellbeing.

-The study is being conducted by Dr. Daniel Perkins and Dr. Violeta Schubert of the Faculty of Arts, Associate Professor Jerome Sarris, of the Department of Psychiatry, and Ms. Lindy Joubert of the Faculty of Architecture, Building and Planning, all at The University of Melbourne.
+The study is being conducted by Dr. Daniel Perkins and Dr. Violeta Schubert of the Faculty of Arts, and Associate Professor Jerome Sarris, of the Department of Psychiatry, all at The University of Melbourne.
 The research team also includes Professor Luís Fernando Tófoli, Department of Medical Psychology and Psychiatry, State University of Campinas, Brazil, Dr. Emérita Sátiro Opaleye, Department of Psychobiology, Universidade Federal de São Paulo, Dr José Carlos Bouso and José Luis Vila Leirós, of the ICEERS Foundation, Dr Miroslav Horák, Department of Languages and Cultural Studies, Mendel University in Brno, Dr Milan Scheidegger, Department of Psychiatry, Psychotherapy and Psychosomatics, University of Zurich, Ms. Helena Aicher, MIND - European Foundation for Psychedelic Science, and Ms Hana Simonová, psychologist.
 Advisers to the project are Dr Dennis McKenna from the Heffter Institute, and Simon Green, Research Associate, ATOP Project.

 This project has been approved by the University of Melbourne Human Research Ethics Committee (1545143.1).

 The eligibility criteria for participating in the survey are:

 - You are at least 18 years old

 - You read, write and speak English/ Portuguese/ Spanish/ German, or Czech fluently